top of page

 Day 1-30 (Overdue):

-• Bank sends reminder SMS/emails
+• Bank sends reminder SMS/emails.

-• Minimal impact on credit score
+• Minimal impact on credit score.

-• Solution: Pay immediately or request extension
+• Solution: Pay immediately or request an extension.

 Day 31-60 (Delinquent):

-• Recovery department calls begin
+• Recovery department calls begin.

-• First negative CIBIL marking (DPD - Days Past Due)
+• First negative CIBIL marking (DPD - Days Past Due).

-• Late payment fees added
+• Late payment fees added.

 Day 61-90 (Serious Delinquency):

-• Daily recovery calls intensify
+• Daily recovery calls intensify.

-• Score drops significantly (50-80 points)
+• Score drops significantly (50-80 points).

-• Account flagged internally
+• Account flagged internally.

-• Solution: Immediate settlement negotiation
+• Solution: Immediate settlement negotiation.

 Day 90+ (Default/NPA):

-• Account classified as Non-Performing Asset (NPA)
+• Account classified as Non-Performing Asset (NPA).

-• Legal notice sent (SARFAESI Act 2002 for secured loans)
+• Legal notice sent (SARFAESI Act 2002 for secured loans).

-• Recovery agents may visit (under strict RBI guidelines)
+• Recovery agents may visit (under strict RBI guidelines).

-• Score drops 100-150+ points
+• Score drops 100-150+ points.

-• Solution: Legal settlement counsel urgently needed
+• Solution: Legal settlement counsel urgently needed.

 Day 180+ (Write-Off/Legal Action):

-• Bank writes off internally (not debt forgiveness!)
+• Bank writes off internally (not debt forgiveness!).

-• Legal suit filing for recovery
+• Legal suit filing for recovery.

-• CIBIL marked "Written Off" (worst status)
+• CIBIL marked "Written Off" (worst status).

-• Recovery can continue indefinitely
+• Recovery can continue indefinitely.

-• Solution: Court-mediated settlement, legal representation
+• Solution: Court-mediated settlement, legal representation.

 Your Legal Rights Against Recovery Harassment